Choose the Right Doors for a Glass Wall System

 Popularity of workplace glass partitions

-Already known for delivering emotional and intellectual stimulation, glass partitions have never been more popular, with a post-Covid19 world making truly open-plan layouts less appealing to many workers and workplaces.
+Already known for delivering emotional and intellectual stimulation, glass partitionshave never been more popular, with a post-Covid19 world making truly open-plan layouts less appealing to many workers and workplaces.

 “Glass walls don’t just create an exceptionally beautiful environment, they’re also extremely practical.
-They bridge the gap between open-plan and traditional multi-office designs, delivering the best of both worlds; a sense of community and collaboration with dedicated areas for privacy and focus.
+They bridge the gap between open-plan and traditional multi-office designs, delivering the best of both worlds: a sense of community and collaboration with dedicated areas for privacy and focus.

 “The layouts for Eisai’s space have been thoughtfully and strategically designed for the company now and as it evolves going forward, with a clear focus on fostering extensive employee engagement and collaboration.
-Our products’ clean lines, the sense of space and light they achieve, and the inherent functional flexibility of their design, are strongly aligned with the ways of working favoured by future-focused organization.
+Our products’ clean lines, the sense of space and light they achieve, and the inherent functional flexibility of their design, are strongly aligned with the ways of working favoured by future-focused organizations.

-“We’re proud to be partnering with Eisai inc. to deliver a workspace that embodies the organisation’s core values, creates an inspiring environment for high-achieving teams, and a headquarters that reflects their market-leading expertise.”
+“We’re proud to be partnering with Eisai to deliver a workspace that embodies the organisation’s core values, creates an inspiring environment for high-achieving teams, and a headquarters that reflects their market-leading expertise.”

 “Eisai is a human health care company.
 This ON3 Eisai workplace will bring the Eisai community together in one place and drive a culture of new scientific horizons and entrepreneurial innovation,” said Eisai President Tatsuyuki Yasuno